punkaritoni/symbio/README.md

 to system X (imaginative page that contains username and password fields and
 a submit-button.)

 How to execute code:

 "Make Run" will execute solutions for both assignment 1 and 2
 "Make Test" will execute unit tests for assignment 1

+For the Robot task, I utilized this site for login testing: https://practicetestautomation.com/practice-test-login/